qcz/vscode-text-power-tools/README.md

     * _From comma separated list of items provided by the user_
 * **Pad start and end of strings:** Pad the start or the end of selections to the desired length with default or custom character sequences.
 The default pad string can be customized with the `textPowerTools.defaultPadString` setting.
 * **Insert line numbers:** Inserts line numbers to the start of each line in every selection.
 Line numbers can be real line numbers in the file or can start with 1.
-* **Remove duplicated, adjacent duplicated, blank, surplus blank, empty, surplus empty lines and control characters**
+* **Remove duplicated, adjacent duplicated, blank, surplus blank, empty, surplus empty lines, control characters and ANSI escape codes**
 * **Keep only duplicated**, **unique**, or **a number or percentage of random** lines
 * **Replace new lines and whitespace with a single space** and **replace whitespace with a single space**
 * **Split lines** by spaces, semicolons, commas, pipes or any custom string.